coinos/coinos-server/README.md

 Coinos is a bitcoin wallet app that supports payments over the <a href="https://bitcoin.org">bitcoin</a>, <a href="https://blockstream.com/liquid/">liquid</a> and <a href="http://lightning.network/">lightning</a> networks.
 Try it out at <a href="https://coinos.io/">coinos.io</a>.

 This repository contains the code for the backend API server which is implemented as a NodeJS application.
-The code for the frontend UI is tracked separately <a href="https://github.com/asoltys/coinos.io">here</a> (but is automatically installed & started via the Docker way outlined below).
+The code for the frontend UI is tracked separately <a href="https://github.com/asoltys/coinos.io">here</a> and needs to be installed in the same parent directory as the server in order to run the app locally.

 ## Install/Run (the Docker way)